 Always Clean the Drain

 The drain grid attracts mold and mildew.
 Clean it with vinegar.
 Pour the vinegar on the drain surfaces and scrub it clean.
-Add a solution of baking soda and water afterwards.
+Add a solution of baking soda and water afterward.
 Pour it down the drain to neutralize the effect of the acid.
 The baking soda will also eliminate any foul smells.
 Rinse the drain clean with water.

 Remove Any Trace of Mildew as Soon as Possible